 It would be great if the analytical formula could be extended to other ratios of radioactive clocks.
 Unfortunately, this may prove difficult.
-First, the approximate formula is valid for $\mathrm{^{10}Be/^9Be}$ as long as it is expressed as a function of kinetic energy per nucleon (conserved quantity in fragmentation reactions); a similar formula for the ratio evaluated at the same rigidity is expected to be both more complicated and less accurate.
+First, the approximate formula is valid for $\mathrm{^{10}Be/^9Be}$, as long as it is expressed as a function of kinetic energy per nucleon (conserved quantity in fragmentation reactions); a similar formula for the ratio evaluated at the same rigidity is expected to be both more complicated and less accurate.
 Second, it would be nice to be able to extend the approximation for the Be/B ratio calculation.
 However, compared to the $\mathrm{^{10}Be/^9Be}$ case, we checked that a tentative formula for Be/B leads to larger biases, while the formula is to be used on a ratio that shows a weaker dependence on $L$ ($^{10}$Be is subdominant in Be).
-Third, one may think about applying the approximation to heavier CR clocks (e.g., $^{26}$Al, $^{36}$Cl, and $^{54}$Mn).
-However, the stable associated isotopes used to form the ratio of interest (e.g., $^{27}$Al in the $\mathrm{^{26}Al/^{27}Al}$ ratio) contain non-negligible primary source terms, which may prevent the derivation of a simple and accurate analytical formula.
+Third, one may think about applying the approximation to heavier CR clocks (e.g. $^{26}$Al, $^{36}$Cl, and $^{54}$Mn).
+However, the stable associated isotopes used to form the ratio of interest (e.g. $^{27}$Al in the $\mathrm{^{26}Al/^{27}Al}$ ratio) contain non-negligible primary source terms, which may prevent the derivation of a simple and accurate analytical formula.

-Although the analytical model may only apply to the $\mathrm{^{10}Be/^9Be}$ ratio, we believe that it will already be very useful to interpret the forthcoming data from AMS-02 and HELIX.
-It should be also useful to quickly estimate the benefit better production cross section of $^{10}$Be and $^{9}$Be can bring on the determination of $L$.
+Although the analytical model may only apply to the $\mathrm{^{10}Be/^9Be}$ ratio, we believe that it will already be very useful in order to interpret the forthcoming data from AMS-02 and HELIX.
+It should be also useful in order to quickly estimate the benefit that better production cross-sections of $^{10}$Be and $^{9}$Be can have on the determination of $L$.